 Welcome to Exceptional EA

-I publish Exceptional EA as a resource for administrative professionals – one that’s read in 132 countries and featured in Lucy Brazier’s Executive Secretary Magazine and Joan Burge’s Office Dynamics.
+I publish Exceptional EA as a resource for administrative professionals – one that’s read in more than a hundred countries.
+I also write for Lucy Brazier’s Executive Secretary Magazine and the International Association of Administrative Professionals’ (IAAP’s) IAAP Edge.
 You’re not an admin. professional, but you turn to Exceptional EA for travel, food or other inspiration?
 You’re in good company, and you are also welcome here.

 Why aspire to being less than exceptional?
 Not many aim for average but, in the absence of thoughtful focus, that’s what can happen.
 I launched Exceptional EA in summer 2013 as a resource for administrative professionals who strive to perform at a high level.
 Based in Vancouver, Canada, I write for an impressive and international following.